banskotanup/curriculum/getting_hired/applying_and_interviewing/applying.md

 ### Following up

 This actually applies to the whole process, not just applications.
 Follow up your interviews (with a thank you to your interviewer on day 1 too).
 Follow up your tech screens.
 The goal here isn't to be naggy and annoying/desperate, and it's certainly not to be a robot sending auto-generated emails all the time.
 Just be human and honest in your language.

+### PRC COMMIT

+This is actually where I'm going to practice with github.